 - Their Chief Customer Officer has skin in the game.
 When everyone in the organization is aligned with the goal of increasing recurring revenue from existing customers, and the CCO leads the Customer Success team as a distinct business unit, then their compensation will be tied to retention.
 In this case, it’s likely your competitor’s CCO will also have veto power over whether or not a Prospect deserves to become their Customer.

 Trust me: if you’re letting all of your prospects beat down your door, your competitors aren’t.

 If you’re like me, your work is far more than just a way to survive.
-You find fulfilment, meaning, and a value on your work that goes far beyond the material realm.
+You find fulfillment, meaning, and value on your work that goes far beyond the material realm.
 And you want to share that value with everyone you serve: your co-workers, your community, and especially your customers.
-Focusing on Customer Success allows you to share this value more easily than ever before, because the first step towards serving your customers is determining who they are… and who they aren’t.
+Focusing on Customer Success allows you to share this value more easily than ever before because the first step towards serving your customers is determining who they are… and who they aren’t.